cminers/braiins-os/docs/index.md

 # Overview

 This document is a quick-start guide on how to install Braiins OS on your mining device.
-There are two ways how to test and use Braiins OS:
+There are two ways to test and use Braiins OS:

 1. **Boot from SD card** with Braiins OS image, effectively keeping the stock firmware in the built-in flash memory.
 In case you encounter any issues, you can simply boot the stock firmware from the internal memory.
-This is a safe way we suggest to start with.
+This is a safe method we suggest to start with.

 2. **Permanently reflash the stock firmware**, effectively replacing the manufacturer’s firmware completely with Braiins OS.
-In this method, the only way how to go back to the default stock setup is to restore the manufacturer’s firmware from a backup that you create during install.
+In this method, the only way to go back to the default stock setup is to restore the manufacturer’s firmware from a backup that you create during install.

 Due to the aforementioned reasons, it is highly recommended to install Braiins OS firmware **only on devices with SD card slots**.